-It is possible for wisdom teeth to appear, erupt, and take their place in your jaw without any trouble, but removal may be necessary if they are impacted.
-Impacted wisdom teeth can cause a number of problems, such as swelling, tenderness, and sever pain in the gums.
-When impacted wisdom teeth have erupted partially (think of an iceberg sticking out of the ocean) or all the way, they become a nuisance to clean, which leads to gum disease, frequent infections, and tooth decay.
+Wisdom teeth don’t always need to be removed, and often they appear, erupt, and take their place in your jaw without any trouble, but removal may be necessary if they are impacted.
+Impacted wisdom teeth can cause problems such as swelling, tenderness, and severe pain in your gums.
+When impacted wisdom teeth have erupted partially–think of an iceberg sticking out of the ocean–or all the way, they become a nuisance to clean, leading to gum disease, frequent infections, and tooth decay.

-Panoramic X-rays are the first step to determining whether you need oral surgery to have your wisdom teeth removed.
-With these helpful images, Dr. Barganier can examine your mouth and see what needs to be done.
+Panoramic X-rays are the first step in determining whether oral surgery will be needed to remove your wisdom teeth.
+With these helpful images, Carolina Complete dentists Dr. Barganier, Dr. Hassin and Dr. Zuffi can examine your mouth and see what needs to be done.
 Every treatment plan is designed with patients’ specific needs in mind, so remember that a recommendation to have your wisdom teeth removed should be taken seriously and acted upon as soon as possible.
-If impacted wisdom teeth are left alone, the complications can become more severe as their roots continue to form and the bone surrounding them grows denser.
-This also negatively affects the ease of the removal procedure and length of recovery time.
+If impacted wisdom teeth are left alone, the complications can become more severe as their roots continue to form, and the bone surrounding them grows denser.
+This also negatively affects the ease of removal and length of recovery time.

 Once the anesthetic has taken effect, your dentist will begin the procedure.
 Depending on whether or not the tooth has erupted fully, it may be necessary for your dentist to remove small portions of the bone covering the tooth.
 This is done carefully and with minimal bone removal to ensure a speedy, comfortable recovery.

-Now the procedure is over and you can begin to heal.
+Once the procedure is over, you can begin to heal.
 Each patient’s case is unique so there is no set time for recovery, but many patients find that they are back to work within a couple of days.
-Your dentist will discuss the recovery process with you and give you a recovery guide and medication to take home, so that you have the quickest and most pleasant healing process.
+Your Goose Creek dentist will discuss the recovery process with you and give you a recovery guide and medication to take home to ease swelling and pain, so that you have the quickest and most pleasant healing process.